twurple/twurple/docs/migration/index.md

 - The static data, i.e. app credentials and refresh callback
 - The initial token data, which is just an {@AccessToken} object

-The mentioned {@AccessToken} was changed from a class to a fully serializable interfaces.
+The mentioned {@AccessToken} was changed from a class to a fully serializable interface.
 This has two implications:

 - On the downside, it loses a few convenience getters like `.isExpired` - use the free-standing functions like {@accessTokenIsExpired} instead.
 - On the upside, you can now just write the data to a file/database/etc. and read it back from there without any manual conversion shenanigans.